dmhacker/jester/README.md

 * Tabulated CFRM — Counterfactual regret minimization with Monte Carlo external sampling.
 The algorithm is implemented as listed in page 16 of [Richard Gibson's PhD dissertation](http://poker.cs.ualberta.ca/publications/gibson.phd.pdf).
-There is an extreme amount of training required to get this algorithm working, which jester implements using the `-t` flag.
-The training can be parallelized across multiple CPUs, and tabulated information sets are stored in a single Redis database instance provided by the user.
-Despite the resource limitations, CFRM can quickly be trained to play an extremely simple version of Durak involving only 8-12 cards and 2 players (requiring only a few minutes of multi-threaded training on my 8-core 4.2GHz laptop processor).

 Work-in-progress options are: